Coronavirus helplines either busy or unreachable, complain users

 Many also turned to Twitter to register their complaints on the issue.
-Azhar Ullah from Delhi, who wanted to report two suspected COVID-19 cases, also pointed out that neither the state not the central helpline was functional. "#coronavirus emergency no. are not working 01122307145, 01123978046, 9599507173 I am trying to connect two suspects are there I am from Delhi (sic)," he wrote.
-Another user Akash Deep shared a screenshot from his phone showing all his outgoing calls to the Delhi helpline number 011-22307145 as "not connected".
-"Sir I called more than 100 times on helpline no. No response no help I am feeling viral if I want to check my self what I can do.
+Azhar Ullah from Delhi, who wanted to report two suspected COVID-19 cases, also pointed out that neither the state not the central helpline was functional. "#coronavirus emergency no. are not working 01122307145, 01123978046, 9599507173 i am trying to connect two suspect are their i am from delhi (sic),” he wrote.
+Another user Akash Deep shared a screenshot from his phone showing all his outgoing calls to the Delhi helpline number — 011-22307145 as "not connected".
+"Sir I called more then 100 times on helpline no. No response no help I am feeling viral if I want to check my self what I can do.
 What kind of services you provide. #coronavirus," he wrote.

 Several attempts to reach out to the Union health ministry about the helpline went unanswered.
 People in different states have also complained about not being able to get through helpline numbers issued by both state and central authorities.
-In Mumbai, Allisandra D'Abreo tried calling the Maharashtra helpline 020-26127394, after her 49-year-old mother showed persistent flu-like symptoms including fever, body pain, congestion, coughing, and chest pain, but the line was "constantly busy".
+In Mumbai, Allisandra D’Abreo tried calling the Maharashtra helpline — 020-26127394, after her 49-year-old mother showed persistent flu-like symptoms including fever, body pain, congestion, coughing and chest pain, but the line was “constantly busy”.
 "I wanted to know if I should get my mother tested for coronavirus, or if consulting any other doctor was fine.
 I called up the state helpline thrice in an hour, but every time it was engaged," she told PTI.
 D'Abreo added she also tried calling the numbers that are announced in the message before a call, but both were "busy".
 Eventually, she had to take her mother to a nearby clinic.
-Tagging Haryana health minister Anil Vij, Twitter user Ravi Wadhwa said he had been trying to call the state helpline for two days but found it was either busy or out of coverage area. "@anilvijminister sir Haryana coronavirus helpline number is not working either it shows not in the coverage area or line is engaged.
-I have been trying to connect the call for two days .please do the needful," Wadhwa wrote.
+Tagging Haryana health minister Anil Vij, Twitter user Ravi Wadhwa said he had been trying to call the state helpline for two days but found it was either busy or out of coverage area. "@anilvijminister sir haryana corona virus helpline number is not working either it shows not in coverage area or line is engage .
+I have been trying to connect call for two days .please do the needful,” Wadhawa wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)